-The Mental Health Training Program at HealthRIGHT 360 provides specialized training in the treatment of dual diagnosis for students in Master’s and Doctoral degree programs in psychology and social welfare from many graduate programs in the Bay Area.
+Providing specialized training in the treatment of dual diagnosis for students in Master’s and Doctoral degree programs in psychology, MSW, MFT, and other social welfare from graduate programs in the Bay Area.

 Practicum students learn evidenced-based treatment models, which include Motivational Interviewing, Dialectical Behavior Skills training, and Seeking Safety to effectively treat our clients in both outpatient and residential treatment settings.
 In the upcoming year, the agency is also committed to increasing the use of Mindfulness-based treatment interventions in clinical programming.

-If you are interested in applying for the HealthRIGHT360 Mental Health Training Program, please email an application packet which includes a cover letter, curriculum vita, graduate transcripts, and two letters of recommendation by March 6, 2015 to:
+Thank you for your interest in our training program.
+If you are interested in applying for the HealthRIGHT360 Mental Health Training Program, please email (firstname.lastname@example.org) or mail an application packet which includes a cover letter, curriculum vita, graduate transcripts (unofficial are acceptable), and three letters of recommendation by March 6, 2015 to:

-Offers will be made to candidates on April 15, 2013.
+Offers will be made to candidates in coordination with the BAPIC match date.